DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

-The average house in a remote Indigenous community will have a lifecycle of four to eight years, will use about a third of the power of a suburban home, is six times more likely to be overcrowded than other Australian houses, and will have three times more dogs.[^35] In 2014, CAT undertook a survey at the Utopia Homelands as part of a \$4million commitment by the Commonwealth Government to improve living conditions.
+The average house in a remote Indigenous community will have a lifecycle of four to eight years, will use about a third of the power of a suburban home, will be six times more likely to be overcrowded than other Australian houses, and will have three times more dogs.[^35] In 2014, CAT undertook a survey at the Utopia Homelands as part of a \$4 million commitment by the Commonwealth government to improve living conditions.
-In that report, Grey-Gardner and Young observe that residents preferred box air-conditioners over more robust models, because some families lived between three or four houses, taking the aircon with them.[^36] Such observations are typical in reports by CAT, an organization that takes into account the social life of infrastructure and objects in its development and maintenance projects.
+In that report, Grey-Gardner and Young observe that residents preferred box air-conditioners over more robust models, because some families lived between three or four houses, taking the air-Mungalawurrucon with them.[^36] Such observations are typical in reports by CAT, an organization that takes into account the social life of infrastructure and objects in its development and maintenance projects.
 The physicality of the outstation